blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 ## Configuration and Prerequisites

-A [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) serving a particular system MUST have the knowledge of:
+A [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) serving a particular System MUST have the knowledge of the following key parameters and data structures:

+- **Parameters**: a set of parameters defined under [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV) needed to resolve `TRANSPARENCY` requests.

-- The exhaustive list of **Known Selectors**: For every data field that the System is likely to store (either a field of a data collection form, or simply a field in its database) the [Data Capture Fragment](./RFC-PRIV.md#data-capture-fragments) `selector` corresponding to the ,
+- **Known Selectors** : exhaustive list of [Data Capture Fragment](./RFC-PRIV.md#data-capture-fragments) `selector` know by the System, including for every data field that the System is likely to store (either a field of a data collection form, or simply a field in its database) the [Data Capture Fragment](./RFC-PRIV.md#data-capture-fragments) `selector` corresponding to it

+- **Configuration Maps**, defined at configuration time:
-- For each `selector` (or Data Category implying every `selector` used within that Data Category) a data [Retention Policy](./RFC-PRIV.md#retention-policy),
+    - *Retention Policies*: For each **Known Selector** (or Data Category implying every `selector` used within that Data Category) a data [Retention Policy](./RFC-PRIV.md#retention-policy),

+    - *Provenance*: For every **Known Selector** keep track of one or more [Provenance](./RFC-PRIV.md#provenance) objects.

-- **Intended Privacy Scope**: A set of **Privacy Scope Triple**s that describe the usage the System is likely to make with data.
+    - **Intended Privacy Scope** : A set of **Privacy Scope Triple**s that describe the usage the System is likely to make with data.
 Each triple consists of:
         - a `selector` (or Data Category implying every `selector` used within that Data Category)
         - a Processing Category that the System is likely to perform on that data
         - a Purpose
+    Each **Known Selector** MUST be included in the The Intended Privacy Scope.

-- For each Privacy Scope triple, one or more [Legal Bases](./RFC-PRIV.md#legal-bases).
+    - *Legal Bases*: For each **Privacy Scope Triple** from the **Intended Privacy Scope**, one or more [Legal Bases](./RFC-PRIV.md#legal-bases)

-Legal Bases live a life of their own, regardless of the presence or absence of data, so Privacy Compilers MUST at all times, keep track of:
+    - *Corresponding Systems**: A map of Other Systems with which data is being exchanged.
+For each System The Privacy Compiler MUST know if they are an `ORGANISATION` or `PARTNERS` System, and have a way to uniquely identify and address them (see [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV), [Working with Provenance](#working-with-provenance))

+- **Privacy Metadata Store**, updated at runtime:
+   - *All Captures*: a list of all the [Data Capture](./RFC-PRIV.md#data-capture) objects that the Privacy Compiler is aware of
+   - *All Requests*: a list of all the [Privacy Request](./RFC-PRIV.md#privacy-request) objects that the Privacy Compiler is aware of
+   - *All Responses*: a list of all the [Privacy Request Response](./RFC-PRIV.md#privacy-request-response) objects that the Privacy Compiler is aware of
-- All Legal Bases
+   - Legal Bases:
+       - *All Consents*: a list of all the [Consent](./RFC-PRIV.md#consent) objects that the Privacy Compiler is aware of
+       - *All Contracts*: establishing a correspondence between a Data Subject and a `contract-id` being an identifier of a particular relationship that the Data Subject has with the system (e.g. a user account open with the system, employment contract, a court case treated by a lawfirm, etc.) with a `start` date and (optionally, if ended) a `end` date.
+       - *All Legitimate Interests*: establishing a correspondence between a Data Subject and each **Privacy Scope Triple** included in the **Intended Privacy Scope** under `LEGITIMATE-INTEREST`
+       - *Necessary*: establishing a correspondence between a Data Subject and each **Privacy Scope Triple** included in the **Intended Privacy Scope** under `NECESSARY` Legal Base

+- **Runtime Maps**, updated at runtime:
-- Active Legal Bases, which consist of:
+    - Active Legal Bases:
-    - active Consents, a list that is modified when Consent is collected and within [Operations over consents](#operations-over-consents),
+        - *Active Consents*: a list of `consent-id`s that is modified when Consent is collected and within [Operations over consents](#operations-over-consents)
-    - other Legal Bases that have their validity conditions met at the given time.
-        - For `CONTRACT` - Contracts/Services being provided, they constitute an active Legal base for as long as the user has not closed the account/ended commercial relationship `RELATIONSHIP-END`
-        - When `LEGITIMATE-INTEREST` is used, it is active from the moment of data collection and for as long as the Data Subject has not made a `DELETE`, `OBJECT`, or `RESTRICT` Privacy Request

-To keep track of active Legal Bases (but also in order to apply [Retention Policies](./RFC-PRIV.md#retention-policy) the [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) MUST be able to register events related to the relationship with the data subject and save, for each Data Subject identity:
-- One or more relationship IDs (e.g., this may be an ID of a user account on an e-commerce website, or an ID of a particular contract like a legal file for a lawfirm.), each having an activity status indicating if the relationship is ongoing or has been ended.

-The Privacy Compiler MUST also keep track of every Privacy Request made to the System.

-In addition, in order to resolve `TRANSPARENCY` requests, a Privacy Compiler MUST also know a set of parameters defined under [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV).
+        - *Active Contracts*: a list of `contract-id`s of all active contracts that have not been subject to a `RELATIONSHIP-END` event
+        - *Active Legitimate Interests*: a subset of *All Legitimate Interests*
+    - Events:
+        - `RELATIONSHIP-END` events for contracts that end (e.g. user closes the account, or stops a service agreement), that directly impact *Active Contracts* the **Privacy Scope Triple**s of which have not been in the scope of any `DELETE`, `OBJECT`, or `RESTRICT` Privacy Request by the data Subject concerned
+    - Transfers:
+        - All the data exchanges with other Systems, as described in [Remembering Transfers](./RFC-PRIV.md#remembering-transfers).
+    - Privacy Scope:
+        - For each Data Subject, an **Eligible Privacy Scope**, according to [Privacy Algebra](#privacy-algebra).
+        This **Eligible Privacy Scope** is easily resolved at the level of each Data Capture Fragment (or `selector`)

 ## Privacy Algebra

-For each Data Capture Fragment, at all times, the [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) maintains an **Eligible Privacy Scope**.
+For each Data Subject, at all times, the [Privacy Compiler](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-architecture#data-rights-compiler) maintains an **Eligible Privacy Scope**.

 For each Data Capture Fragment `selector`, the Privacy Compiler knows the **Intended Privacy Scope**.
-At the same time the Privacy Compiler knows about a set of Privacy Scope triples that are associated with an active Legal Base.
+At the same time the Privacy Compiler knows about a set of Privacy Scope triples that are associated with an active Legal Base (in the **Runtime Maps**)

-The **Eligible Privacy Scope**, is a set of Privacy Scope triples, that is the INTERSECTION of:
+The **Eligible Privacy Scope**, is a set of Privacy Scope Triples, that is the INTERSECTION of:
 - set of Privacy Scope triples in the **Intended Privacy Scope**,
 - AND the set of Privacy Scope triples for which at least one of the following statements is true:
-    - They are associated with `CONSENT` legal base, and there is an active Consent such that the Privacy Scope triple is contained in the Privacy Scope of that Consent
+    - They are associated with `CONSENT` legal base, and there is an active Consent such that the Privacy Scope Triple is contained in the Privacy Scope of that Consent
-    - They are associated with `CONTRACT` legal base, and there is an active relationship with the Data Subject in question for which no `RELATIONSHIP-END` event has been registered
+    - They are associated with `CONTRACT` legal base, and there is an active relationship (`contract-id` in *Active Contracts*) with the Data Subject in question for which no `RELATIONSHIP-END` event has been registered
     - They are associated with `LEGITIMATE-INTEREST` legal base, and
         - IF the Data Subject made any `OBJECT` Demand, they are not part of Privacy Scope of any such Demand
         - IF the Data Subject made any `RESTRICT` Demand, they are a part of the intersection of Privacy Scopes of all such Demands